Electronic-Innovations/Remote-PI-Logging/README.md

 As this will significantly reduce the subsequent processing time for creating specific and more precise plots as the data will have to be processed every time.
 It is much quicker just to load in a csv.zip
 ### TO DO

-Reassess the badding functionality of loggingGit.py as the graphing utility does not require it and it may be redundant.
+Reassess the padding functionality of loggingGit.py as the graphing utility does not require it and it may be redundant.

-File containing only timestamped data (Ross)
+File containing only timestamped data (Ross) - can plot exclusively stamped data

-Addnig timestamps to all data points
+Addnig timestamps to all data points - done in the graphin utility

 Graphana or other web server plotting

-Compression and data managment
+Compression and data managment - graphing utility saves data to a compressed csv
 - using numpy and scipy to store the concatenated data for MATLAB
 - potentially making the storage of the padded files optional (ie removing them after appending)